Married Student Housing

-The following information is intended to supplement the information provided in other sections of the Student Handbook, including "Residence Life" and is not intended to be comprehensive of all relevant housing policies.
-Married students should familiarize themselves with all sections of the Student Handbook and should contact the Director of Housing if they have any questions.
+The following information is intended to supplement the information provided in other sections of the Student Handbook, including "Residential Life" and is not intended to be comprehensive of all relevant housing policies.
+Married students should familiarize themselves with all sections of the Student Handbook and should contact the Director of Student Life if they have any questions.

 HCHC provides a refrigerator, dishwasher and stove in each apartment.
 Students may not install their own appliances.
 Problems with appliances should be reported to the Director of Housing.
 Any misuse of HCHC appliances will be the responsibility of the student, and all replacement charges will be added to the student’s account.
 Washers and dryers are located in each apartment building.
 Personal washers and dryers may not be installed at any time.